NI manager Baraclough sacked by Irish FA

 Former Under-21 manager Baraclough, 51, was promoted to the senior job following O'Neill's departure to Championship side Stoke.

-Prior to joining the NI coaching set-up the Englishman enjoyed a successful spell with League of Ireland side Shamrock Rovers before taking charge at Motherwell.
+Prior to joining the NI coaching set-up, the Englishman enjoyed a successful spell with League of Ireland side Shamrock Rovers before taking charge at Motherwell.

 Having initially agreed an 18-month deal, the IFA handed Baraclough a two-year contract extension last December which was supposed to take him through the upcoming Euro 2024 qualifying campaign.